Advanced Querying Techniques

 ALL returns TRUE only if the comparison is true for all of the values in the result set.

-Operation: Find all current products that are more expensive than all products in the archive.
+Operation: Find all current products that are more expensive than all products in the archive (greater than 50).

 Query: